murphygroup/cellorganizer-documentation_old/source/chapters/docker/running.rst

 This demo will save a folder `param` containing .mat files as well as a `.mat` file `lamp2.mat` to the same directory (`/home/cellorganizer/demos/2D/demo2D01`).
 These `.mat` files contain information characterizing the trained generative model.

+Running the demo in the container should produce results similar to

+... raw:: html

+	<script src="https://asciinema.org/a/194145.js" id="asciicast-194145" async></script>

 Run a demo that invokes slml2img
 --------------------------------
 An example of a demo that produces simulated images from a trained generative model is `demo2D02`.
 To run this demo, change your current directory to `/home/cellorganizer/demos/2D/demo2D02` by entering::